Land And Resource Specialist

 Qualifications for this role include:

-• A Bachelor’s Degree in a natural resource management related field or an equivalent combination of education/training plus, 3 or more years’ experience working in a natural resource discipline.
+- Degree or higher in the natural resource field or equivalent as recognized by FPBC; plus, 3 or more years' experience working in a natural resource discipline.